mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 Using `next` ensures your project always uses the latest v6 beta release.
 Alternatively, you can also target and fix it to a specific version, for example, `6.0.0-beta.0`.

-## Why you should migrate

-Material UI v6's biggest highlight is the introduction of Pigment CSS, a next-gen zero-runtime CSS-in-JS library, as an opt-in styling engine.
-Using it will make your project compatible with React Server Components, as well as help reduce its bundle size due to styles being extracted at build time, avoiding client-side recalculation.

-As a lesson learned from v5, this major release introduces minimal breaking changes.
-Namely, browser support updates, a Node.js version bump, and the removal of the UMD bundle.
-These updates reduced the Material UI package size by 2.5MB, 25% of the total size, and can be, for the most part, migrated automatically via codemods.

-Aside from that, v6 also includes a few quality-of-life improvements regarding styling:

-- The `CssVarsProvider` API is now stable.
-That enables you to rely on CSS variables, allowing for more intricate and performant customization possibilities, along with improved overall developer experience.
-- Support for container queries within the theme.
-- A new theme utility for adding styles to specific color modes.

 ## Supported browsers and Node versions